Tools2023-06-27

 5. Difficulties with Long-Running Branches

-When cherry-picking commits from a long-running branch with many commits, conflicts can accumulate, making the cherry-pick process more challenging and error-prone.
+When cherry-picking commits from a long-running branch with many commits, conflicts can accumulate, making the cherry-picking process more challenging and error-prone.
 Maintaining synchronization between branches can become more complex over time.

 6. Automatic Dependency Management